 After a translator has translated a segment, they click

 Confirm in the bottom-right of the segment to indicate that the segment has been translated.
 Once confirmed, the segment can be unconfirmed in if it needs to be edited.
 Note: Once a segment has been accepted in Review mode, that segment can no longer be edited in Translate mode.

 Translators can add comments to a segment if they have questions or want to add notes.

 To learn about who is given authorship for a segment's translation, see the Translation Memory Matching article.

 Marking the document as done in Translate mode

 When all segments in a document have been confirmed by the translator, a

 done popup will appear, allowing the translator to mark that the document has been completed in Translate mode.

-If a manager has enabled mandatory batch QA, the translator will need to run Batch QA (which runs a QA check on all the document's segments) before the document can be marked as done.
+If a manager has enabled mandatory Auto Review, the translator will need to run Auto Review (which runs a QA check on all the document's segments) before the document can be marked as done.